banzaicloud/dast-operator/README.md

 helm install cert-manager jetstack/cert-manager --namespace cert-manager --version v0.15.1
 ```

-You can read more about installation of the cert-manager in the [official documentation](https://cert-manager.io/docs/installation/kubernetes/)
+You can read more about the installation of the cert-manager in the [official documentation](https://cert-manager.io/docs/installation/kubernetes/)

 Clone dast-operator
 ```shell